LUWIZ

 Then add structured monitoring.
 GEO evolves every month: new model behaviors, new favored sources, new measurement tools.
 Follow original research publications, test GEO tools on your own pages and document your results.
 Monitoring is not optional, it is a component of the skill.

-Want to see where your AI visibility stands?
+Want to see where your AI visibility stands ?

 Questions fréquentes

-Do you need to know SEO before learning GEO?+
+Do you need to know SEO before learning GEO ?+

-How long does it take to learn GEO?+
+How long does it take to learn GEO ?+

-Does GEO replace SEO?+
+Does GEO replace SEO ?+

 No, it complements it.
-More than half of Google queries trigger an AI Overview, but the majority of AI citations still come from the top 10 organic results.
+More than half of Google queries now trigger an AI Overview, but the majority of AI citations still come from the top 10 organic results.
 SEO feeds GEO.
 Learning GEO without neglecting SEO is the only coherent approach in 2026.

-Are there recognized GEO certifications?+
+Are there recognized GEO certifications ?+

 Cyril Quesnel